 Mr. Fredrickson has taught Trial Practice at WCL since 1986.

-Mr. Gansler received his law degree from the University of Virginia School of Law.
-He graduated cum laude from Yale University,
+Mr. Gansler received his J.D. from the University of Virginia School of Law and his B.A. from Yale University (cum laude).

 Mark Gilday is a partner at Bregman, Berbert, Schwartz & Gilday, LLC in Maryland.
 His litigation practice includes the defense and prosecution of commercial lawsuits, contract disputes, employment disputes, construction disputes, personal injury lawsuits, and general civil litigation.
 Mr. Gilday is admitted to practice in the state and federal courts in Maryland and the District of Columbia, including trial and appellate courts.
 Mr. Gilday also represents clients in arbitration matters, including before the American Arbitration Association.